Lightnet/sdl3_lua/README.md

 - Lua 5.4

 # Information:
-  This is a Sample builf for SDL3 and Lua 5.4.
+  This is a Sample build for SDL3 and Lua 5.4.
 To test basic features renderer and inputs.

-  Want to keep it simple.
+  There are examples script.

 # msys2:
   This build using the windows and msys2.
 Required some libs to install.